Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: DISCUSSION

 \subsection{Generalization}

-We develop an argument that integrates subjective and objective measures.
-Although changes in social presence were observed across the four avatar conditions, Performance and Effort remained unchanged.
+We developed an argument that integrated subjective and objective measures.
+Although changes in social presence were observed across the four avatar conditions, performance and effort remained unchanged.

 The first key finding is that for dyads physically connected by haptic interaction, avatar representation does not impact performance or the quality of haptic interactions.
 This insight could significantly influence the development of physical remote collaboration applications.
-Implementing tracking systems for such systems may no longer be essential.
-Typically, developing virtual environments that display avatars requires cameras or sensor-based tracking systems, which are subject to constraints such as location and lighting \cite{Waltemate2018-kv}.
+Implementing tracking systems for such systems may not be essential.
+Typically, developing VEs that display avatars requires cameras or sensor-based tracking systems, which are subject to constraints, such as location and lighting \cite{Waltemate2018-kv}.
 Additionally, communication and rendering technologies are needed, which contribute to the cost of system construction in both hardware and software \cite{Weidner2023-ee}.
-Thus, our findings could lead to reductions in various costs associated with these systems.
+Thus, our findings could cause reductions in various costs associated with these systems.

 The second key finding is that the enhancement of social presence provided by avatar representation cannot be substituted by haptic interaction alone.
 This finding is particularly relevant for the entertainment sector, where user experience is crucial.
-Presenting avatar representations in real time to users in a SVE is sufficient to enhance the experience of emotional closeness, much like audio and video \cite{Bente2008-sk}.
-This suggests that avatars play a starring role in social communication channels.
+Presenting avatar representations in real time to users in an SVE is sufficient to enhance the experience of emotional closeness, similar to that of audio and video \cite{Bente2008-sk}.
+Therefore, avatars play a starring role in social communication channels.
 Our findings indicate that, on the contrary, haptic interactions play a supporting role.
 Consequently, avatar representation might be more important than haptic interaction for enhancing user experience, emphasizing the significance of visual elements in the perception of social presence and interaction quality.

-This distinction highlights the critical role avatars play in the user's emotional and psychological engagement within virtual environments, suggesting a strategic focus on visual representation to enhance social presence effectively, particularly in applications where the social dimension is predominant.
+This distinction highlights the critical role avatars play in the user's emotional and psychological engagement within VEs, suggesting a strategic focus on visual representation to enhance social presence effectively, particularly in applications where the social dimension is predominant.